mehulagg/gitlab_test/doc/administration/custom_hooks.md

 once the hook is created.

 NOTE: **Note:**
-If you are using [hashed storage](repository_storage_types.md#hashed-storage), the project's repository directory might not exactly match the instructions below.
-In this case, to find the repository directory for a project, open the Admin panel on your instance, go to **Projects**, and select the project for which you would like to add a hook.
-You can find the path to the project's repository under **Gitaly relative path** on that page.
+If you are not using [hashed storage](repository_storage_types.md#hashed-storage), the project's repository directory might not exactly match the instructions below.
+In that case, for an installation from source the path is usually `/home/git/repositories/<group>/<project>.git`.
+For Omnibus installs the path is usually `/var/opt/gitlab/git-data/repositories/<group>/<project>.git`.

 Follow the steps below to set up a custom hook for a
 repository: